 I have warned three times of the coming crime wave once the City of Victoria allowed medical marijuana outlets.
 Now shops are springing up like weeds (pun intended).
 Therefore the crime I warned about is upon us.
 The latest armed robbery of Weeds Social Club in Victoria is part of the onset of Victoria’s coming crime wave.
-Folks, the real trouble hasn’t even gotten going yet.
+Folks, the real trouble is still to come.

 It is concerning that two of the three incidents I have reported on surrounding these medical marijuana outlets have involved weapons.
 Somebody is going to get hurt unless sanity is brought to bear on this situation.
 Victoria’s policies are dangerous and promote crime.
 Is it going to take somebody dying before the City of Victoria gets the message?

 Anyhow, here is the police media release concerning the armed robbery of Weeds Social Club

 Victoria, BC – VicPD investigators need to speak with witnesses after a local marijuana dispensary was robbed.

 Officers were called to the Weeds Social Club, a marijuana dispensary in the 1600-block of Douglas Street, around 10 p.m. last night for a report of an armed robbery.
 The investigation revealed that a man entered the dispensary, produced a weapon and made off with an undisclosed amount of cash and drugs.
 There were no injuries.